Strong Opinions, Loosely Held

 Never was a truer word spoken.
 We live in an imperfect world and to iterate is human.
 After all, what is life if not a series of decisions ("the how") made in service of intentions ("the why")?

 Most of us live our lives according to a set of overarching intentions: to be a good friend, a faithful partner, a nurturing parent, an effective manager, and so on.
 Over time, the decisions we make in service of these intentions evolve and improve as we learn more about ourselves, the world around us, and the people we share it with.

-There are many parallels with software development, where the debate between exponents of different Agile methodologies ("the how") continues to rage.
+There are many parallels with software development, where the debate between exponents of different methodologies ("the how") continues to rage.
 Agile, Lean, Iterative, Scrum, Spiral, Extreme, Kanban, the list goes on.
-Every man and his dog seem to have a preference, and rarely do they agree.
+Every man and his dog has a preference, and rarely do they agree.

 One widely-read article on the UX Collective blog declared: "Stop delivering software with Agile — it doesn’t work"; while entire books have been dedicated to how Scrum is the saviour of the industry.

 The debate shows no signs of waning; however, we believe "the why" is more important than "the how".

 What many commentators overlook is the need to honour the intentions of a project during design and development.
 Without a clear framework to guide the decision-making process, no amount of chin-stroking, debating or arguing over "the how" will result in a solution that truly delivers on "the why".

 For every major project we undertake at Smudge, we document a set of intentions, which become the guiding principles for every decision we make.
 Throughout the life of a project we use iterative development to create and iterate solutions in service of those intentions.

 For example: when we set out to create the OnDuty app for New Zealand Police six years ago, our team undertook a period of observation to help define a set of core intentions; and while we've iterated those intentions along the way, they still govern every decision we make.